yarisvt/tyk-docs/tyk-docs/content/tyk-configuration-reference/tyk-pump-configuration/moesif.md

 TYK_GW_ENABLEANALYTICS=true
 TYK_GW_ANALYTICSCONFIG_ENABLEDETAILEDRECORDING=true
 ```
+{{< note success >}}
+**Note**

+This will enable detailed recording globally, across all APIs.
+This means that the behaviour of individual APIs that have this configuration parameter set will be overridden.
+The Gateway must be restarted after updating this configuration parameter.
+{{< /note >}}
 ### 4. Restart Tyk Pump to pickup the Moesif config

 Once your config changes are done, you need to restart your Tyk Pump and Tyk Gateway instances (if you've modified Tyk gateway config).